-Democracy could be on the home straight, replaced by a global network of authoritarian states.
+Democracy may be on the home straight, replaced by a global network of authoritarian states.

 Shawn Rosenberg, a respected psychologist at the University of California disoriented the audience at the latest meeting of the International Society of Political Psychology held in Lisbon.

-The 68-year-old professor is no stranger to gender analysis: in the 80s one of his study showed how many voters choose candidates on the basis of their appearance alone.
+The 68-year-old professor is not new to gender analysis: in the 80s one of his study showed how many voters choose candidates on the basis of their appearance alone.
 Ted to say it, it raised a lot of controversy but she was right.

 This time Rosenberg presented an even more complex study that ranges between neurology and geopolitics, passing through futurology.
 If I had only 6 words I could sum it up with a very simple concept: democracy is devouring itself, and will soon finish its meal.

 Ultimately, Rosenberg predicted the imminent demise of democracy in his study.

 The ship sinks

 In his presentation Rosenberg recognized in the political trend taking place in Brazil, UK, USA and EU (in variable form) a precise signal.
 An authoritarian state model is becoming more desirable for citizens than active civil engagement.

 "Even in regimes considered to be permanently democratic this type of governance will continue an inexorable decline to the point of collapse," he said during his speech.

 Everything stems from a fundamental problem: democracy is tiring.
 It is hard work and requires enormous commitment from those who intend to take part in it.
 It requires participants to respect those who have different looks or points of view.
 It requires balance, discipline, the ability to separate propaganda from facts.
 And our brain, in essence, is not built to self-regulate.
 We are predisposed to have only the defects of the sheep, and rarely the merits of the shepherds.